NoozAbooz/Milkis-Discord-Bot/README.md

 ## Usage Instructions

-1. Clone the respository and fill in the `sample.env` file with your own values.
-Rename it to `.env`.
+1. Clone the respository and fill in the `config.js.sample` file with your own values.
+Rename it to `config.js`.
 2. Edit the statusRegex in `index.js` to match the status you want to check for.
 2. Install the dependencies and run:
 ```